daattali/beautiful-jekyll/README.md

 ex-css      | List of external CSS files to include in the page googlefonts | List of Google fonts to include in the page (eg. `["Monoton", "Lobster"]`)

+### RSS feed

+Beautiful Jekyll automatically generates a simple RSS feed of your blog posts, to allow others to subscribe to your posts.
+If you want to add a link to your RSS feed in the footer of every page, find the `rss: false` line in `_config.yml` and change it to `rss: true`.

 ### GitHub Project page vs user page

 If you're not sure what the difference is, then ignore this section.